 Also, children might cheat when they find a task too hard.
 They might be trying to keep up as the difficulty level of schoolwork or a sport increases.

-Occasional cheating is usually harmless, and isn’t too much of a concern in the early years when children are still learning right from wrong.
+Cheating every now and then is usually harmless.
+And it isn’t too much of a concern in the early years when children are still learning right from wrong.
 But if children cheat because they feel pressured to win or succeed, or if cheating becomes a pattern as they get older, you might need to get involved.